 How a Healthy Body Supports a Healthy Mind

 You may think that your brain is only a component to your body but there is actually a strong body and mind connection.
-How you feel mentally affects the state of your body.
+There are many studies with evidence to show to how a healthy body supports a healthy mind – How you feel mentally affects the state of your body.
 For example, if you are under a lot of stress whether it is over your job, money, relationship drama, and other stressful situations, your body will respond to that by causing headaches, tense muscles, stomach problems, and even high blood pressure.

 It works the other way around as well where your body can affect your mind.
 If you are not feeling well physically, you can feel poor mentally.
 For example, if you are experiencing a serious health issue like heart disease, it can affect your emotions where you can feel depressed, stressed, or anxious which can also affect how you will treat or cope with this disease.
 With a positive outlook on your life, you will be able to handle pain better.